Daltons 40L Garden Time Compost

 Peruvian lilies are particularly good as cut flowers in a vase, as they will last well for several weeks.

-If growing in a container, use a good-quality potting mix and a container that allows for the plants to expand.
+Pro tip: if growing in a container, use a good-quality potting mix and a container that allows for the plants to expand.

 Container-grown plants will need re-potting every two years as a minimum.
 Lift and shake off most of the old potting mix.
 Either plant into a larger container or divide the clump by gently prising it apart, and then plant the sections into individual containers.